Bug report #1572

 - I add points (working with Layer A); The new points are being drawn on the map in Layer A; They disappear as soon as I save the changes to the shapefile and reappear as soon as I rebuild the index (see description above).
 However: The new points never appear on Layer B throughout the process, even though this layer references the same Shapefile as Layer A.

 - It takes a complete Restart of QGIS to have Layer B display the newly added points as well.
 Zooming, panning, disabling and reenabling all doesn't work; the only way to force Layer B to refresh seems to be a restart of QGIS.

-#6 Updated by Marco Hugentobler about 10 years ago
+#6 Updated by Marco Hugentobler over 10 years ago

 - Resolution set to fixed